SergPort/Data-Portfolio/README.md

 CDS-Pipeline - A project completed during the taught component of my Master's degree.
 A pipeline for Transcriptome analysis of Trypanosoma congolense and it's protein-coding regions (CDS).

+Budgeting - An app I built to sort through my finances.

 Thesis - My write-up for my research component of my Master's degree.
 'A Model Comparison Approach for the Collective Decision-making of Fish'.